henrycechen/Mojito/HANDBOOK.md

 ### [RL] HistoryMapping

-\* This table records the postIds viewed by the partition key owner (memberId)
+\* This table records the post ids viewed by the partition key (member id)

 | Key          | Type    | Desc           |
 | ------------ | ------- | -------------- |